yuhui1208/api/substrate/extrinsics.md

 ## grandpa

+### noteStalled(delay: `BlockNumber`, best_finalized_block_number: `BlockNumber`)
+- **interface**: `api.tx.grandpa.noteStalled`
+- **summary**:   Note that the current authority set of the GRANDPA finality gadget has stalled.
+This will trigger a forced authority set change at the beginning of the next session, to be enacted `delay` blocks after that.
+The delay should be high enough to safely assume that the block signalling the forced change will not be re-orged (e.g. 1000 blocks).
+The GRANDPA voters will start the new authority set using the given finalized block as base.
+Only callable by root.

 ### reportEquivocation(equivocation_proof: `GrandpaEquivocationProof`, key_owner_proof: `KeyOwnerProof`)
 - **interface**: `api.tx.grandpa.reportEquivocation`
 - **summary**:   Report voter equivocation/misbehavior.
 This method will verify the equivocation proof and validate the given key ownership proof against the extracted offender.
 If both are valid, the offence will be reported.